volatiletech/sqlboiler/README.md

 ## Why another ORM

-Whilst using the standard SQL library is efficient (cpu/mem wise), it can be cumbersome.
-We found ourselves remaking the same SQL helpers and wrappers for every project we were creating, but did not want to deal in the existing ORM options out there that utilize the "code-first" approach. `sqlx` is a great library, but very minimalistic and still requires a considerable amount of boilerplate for every project.
-Originally this project started as a SQL boilerplate generator (hence the name) that generated simple helper functions, but we found that we could accomplish the same task by turning it into a (mostly) fully fledged ORM generator, without any sacrifice in performance or congruency, but generous gains in flexibility.

-The approach we've taken has afforded us the following benefits:

-* Thorough relationship story.
-No unnecessary struct tags, no unnecessary configuration.
-* High performance and memory efficiency by minimizing run-time reflection.
+While attempting to migrate a legacy Rails database, we realized how much ActiveRecord benefitted us in terms of development velocity.
+Coming over to the Go `database/sql` package after using ActiveRecord feels extremely repetitive, super long-winded and down-right boring.
+Being Go veterans we knew the state of ORMs was shaky, and after a quick review we found what our fears confirmed.
+Most packages out there are code-first, reflect-based and have a very weak story around relationships between models.
+So with that we set out with these goals:

+* Work with existing databases: Don't be the tool to define the schema, that's better left to other tools.
+* ActiveRecord-like productivity: Eliminate all sql boilerplate, have relationships as a first-class concept.
+* Go-like feel: Work with normal structs, call functions, no hyper-magical struct tags, small interfaces.
+* Go-like performance: Benchmark and optimize the hot-paths, perform like hand-rolled `sql.DB` code.

+We believe with SQLBoiler and our database-first code-generation approach we've been able to successfully meet all of these goals.
+On top of that SQLBoiler also confers the following benefits:

 * The models package is type safe.
 This means no chance of random panics due to passing in the wrong type.
-No need for any type assertions.
+No need for interface{}.
 * Our types closely correlate to your database column types.
 This is expanded by our extended null package which supports nearly all Go data types.
-* Extensive auto-completion provides work-flow efficiency gains.
-* A system that is easier to debug.
-Your ORM is tailored to your schema, the code paths are easy to trace and generally very lucid.
+* A system that is easy to debug.
+Your ORM is tailored to your schema, the code paths should be easy to trace since it's not all buried in reflect.
-* An API you would write for yourself (we hope), that is compatible with most-any database schema.
+* Auto-completion provides work-flow efficiency gains.

 Table of Contents
 =================